dlr-pa/pfu/README.txt

 'plecs_replicate.py' is a part of plecs, which is under the GPL.
 This part has the only author Daniel Mohr.
+(This is partly already integrated.
+The other part is not necessary.)

 install
 =======